galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

 To make sure the domain configuration is the same in both machines, this approach move the domain configuration to shared storage, Azure File NFS share.

-Let's create an Azure Storage Account and NFS share from Azure Portal.
+Let's create an Azure Storage Account and NFS share from Azure Portal:

+-